braidedlogix/Mayavi_wxPhoenix_py3/README.rst

 Bug tracker, mailing list etc.
 ==============================

-The bug tracker is available in `github <https://github.com/enthought/mayavi/issues>`_ Please provide info and details on platform, python, vtk and gui backends and their versions.
+The bug tracker is available in `github
+<https://github.com/enthought/mayavi/issues>`_ Please provide info and details
+on platform, python, vtk and gui backends and their versions.
 If possible, a small example replicating the the problem.

+If you have questions you could ask on the `Mayavi-users mailing list
+<https://sourceforge.net/p/mayavi/mailman/mayavi-users/>`_.
+This is used by
+some folks and is not too active.
+Another mailing list that may be of use is the `ETS Users mailing list
+<https://groups.google.com/forum/#!forum/ets-users>`_.
+This is a more general
+list where a lot of folks experienced with the Enthought Tool Suite are available.

 Authors and Contributors
 ========================